Donald Shebib: Marriage and children

 Shebib married Canadian actress Tedde Moore, whom he met through a mutual friend.
 Tedde Moore is known for her role as Miss Shields in A Christmas Story and she was pregnant with their son Noah during filming.
 They no longer lived together, though Moore called him her "life partner."

-Their two children Noah and Suzanna are both involved in the performing arts: Suzanna began her career an actress, while Noah, better known as OVO Sound's "40", an actor and music producer (the siblings have an older half-sister, Zoe).
+Their two children Noah and Suzanna are both involved in the performing arts: Suzanna began her career an actress, while Noah, better known as OVO Sound's "40", is an actor and music producer (the siblings have an older half-sister, Zoe).
 Suzanna is now a chemistry teacher at Toronto's Central Technical School.

 Friendships and connections

 Shebib met his lifelong friend Carroll Ballard, with whom he often collaborated, while attending classes at UCLA.
 In a 1982 interview, he said that Ballard was one of the few contemporary filmmakers he admired.

 Shebib attended classes at UCLA with Francis Ford Coppola and worked with him on Dementia 13.
 He also "hung out" with Jim Morrison during this period, and one summer Beach Boys guitarist Al Jardine stayed with him and his roommates, sharing a love of Gilbert and Sullivan musical numbers.

 On his return to Toronto, Shebib met and befriended writer and editor William Fruet when he began working for the CBC on The Way It Is.
-He was close friends and dated dancer and columnist Zella Wolofsky who provided guidance on the beginning and ending of Nightalk.
+He was close friends with and dated dancer and columnist Zella Wolofsky who provided guidance on the beginning and ending of Nightalk.
 She and his son Noah shared Don's primary caregiving during his final weeks alive.